TryBooking Logo

 The 2026 Labour History State Conference provides a forum to reflect on these questions.
 We will come together to discuss how the insights and experiences of the labour movement’s history can inspire and inform contemporary struggles for fairness, equality, and solidarity.

-The conference will feature a keynote address by Professor Frank Bongiorno, acclaimed historian and author, who will speak to the enduring relevance of labour history in understanding Australia’s present and shaping its future.
+The conference will feature a keynote address by Professor Frank Bongiorno, acclaimed historian and author, reflecting on the continuing relevance of labour history for understanding Australia’s present and shaping its future.

 Scholars, activists, unionists and community members are warmly invited to join this gathering to reflect, debate, and reaffirm the ongoing significance of labour history in today’s world.